 The First is here for you during Coronavirus

 As a longtime community bank, we have a personal connection to the businesses and customers we serve.
 While we are operating by drive-thru only right now, our lobby is available by appointment and you can also reach us by phone during normal banking hours.
-Read our Coronavirus updates here and don’t hesitate to reach out if we can be of assistance to you during this difficult time.
+Don’t hesitate to reach out if we can be of assistance to you during this difficult time.